janmarc-png/cybersecurity-projects/README.md

 Each subfolder contains:
 - The project source code (`.py` files or scripts)
 - A dedicated `README.md` explaining how to use it
-- Sample output or test data (if applicable)

 To clone and explore locally:
 ```bash